 Emergency team to make sure that the heavy duty sandbags are filled with sand and kept in the shed in the top car park.
 Clerk can be asked to get more sand delivered if required.
 This may require assistance in moving it to the shed.

-The contact for details of the key holders are
+The contact details of the key holders are provided in section 9.2.

 Encourage residents to consider individual Property Level Protection.
 This could include: